Quick Guide to Fixing Computer Hardware

 Computer -- Turns On But Won't Boot

 You flip the Power switch on and your computer appears to start up.
-The power light goes On, the fans spin, maybe the disks kick -- but nothing further happens.
+The power light goes On, the fans spin, maybe your hear a hard disk start to spin -- but nothing further happens.
 You can't get into the computer's configuration (UEFI/BIOS) panels to perform problem determination.
 That means you have a hardware problem.

 • Improperly seated or burned out adapter cards